CSUF-ACM/electric-vehicle-map/README.md

 If you need some more help with git commands, please visit [Git Command Tutorial](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html)

-If you have any questions or need more help, please contact the Project Lead, Lonnie Hansen lghansen@csu.fullerton.edu
+If you have any questions or need more help, please contact the Project Lead, Yu Kou(Yuki) yuki.coco@csu.fullerton.edu or talk about it on [slack](https://acmcsuf.slack.com).

 ### Prerequisites:
 * Node 8.11.3
-* nvm
+* nvm/ npm

 ### Installation
 It is important to install Node 8.11.3, you can use [nvm](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/) to keep multiple versions of node in your system and switch easily.
 Node 8.11.3 is supported by Google App Engine in the standard environment.